Smoothing Slot Attention Iterations and Recurrences: Proposed Method

 \subsection{Differentiating Homogeneous Transforms}

-To overcome the transform homogeneity issue and smooth SA recurrences across the video's first and non-first frames, we differentiate the homogeneous transforms to adapt to the first and non-first frames respectively.
-For the different transform requirements due to the gap between first frame's cold-start queries and non-first frames' informative queries, full and single SA iterations are used respectively.
+To address the transform homogeneity issue and smooth SA recurrences across video's first and non-first frames, we differentiate transforms for the first and non-first frames respectively.
+To adapt to different transform requirements due to the information gap between the first and non-first queries, full and single SA iterations are used respectively.

-Our chain-of-though is: (\textit{i}) First frame queries are uninformative, thus three SA iterations are needed to refine the queries into good slots; (\textit{ii}) Non-first frame queries are already informative, thus a single SA iteration is enough.